yihong0618/epubhv/README.md

 # or a folder contains butch of epubs
 epubhv tests/test_epub # will generate all epub files to epub-v

+# you can specify the punctuation style
+epubhv e.epub --convert s2t --punctuation none
 ```

 ## Thanks